 Lise Patry is a commercial lawyer, certified corporate director and former business executive with a passion for government procurement.

 The majority of Lise’s 25-year career has been spent working on procurement contracts in government and private sector organizations as a commercial lawyer.

 She has also worked as senior executive responsible for procurement in a large federal Crown corporation.

-Through Patry Law, Lise provides general counsel services and offers expertise in structuring business contracts and advising on government procurement and corporate governance matters.
+Through LXM Law, Lise provides general counsel services and offers expertise in structuring business contracts and advising on government procurement and corporate governance matters.